What does Functional Neurological Disorder mean?

 Much like IBS, the designation of ‘Functional Neurological Disorder’ is an umbrella term encompassing a variety of conditions, and no two patients experience the exact same indicators.
 There are myriad symptoms including (but not limited to) functional tremors, a deficit in memory and concentration, sleep disorders, nerve pain and complex regional pain, dystonia, headaches (though this could be an unrelated migraine condition), dizziness, issues with speech and language, fatigue and chronic fatigue, sensory symptoms, and functional limb weakness or hemiplegia.
 There are conditions which are defined by seizures and dissociative symptoms- these symptoms are given the diagnosis of Non-Epileptic Attack Disorder.
-There patients who experience issues with mobility, relying on wheelchairs, sticks and walkers to get around, and others who have lost dexterity or complete use of one or both of their upper limbs - these conditions may also be referred to as Functional Movement Disorders.
-There will those who develop difficulties with speech and language whilst others might lose vision or develop nystagmus in one or both eyes.
+There patients who experience issues with mobility, relying on wheelchairs, sticks, and walkers to get around, and others who have lost dexterity or complete use of one or both of their upper limbs - these conditions may also be referred to as Functional Movement Disorders.
+There will be those who develop difficulties with speech and language whilst others might lose vision or develop nystagmus in one or both eyes.
 In short- there could be a plethora of symptoms which all add up to creating the bigger FND picture.

 So, if it’s not a disease, is it actually all in my head?

 This is a question which has hit the majority of patients when faced with the diagnosis of a Functional Neurological Disorder.
 One of the big concerns facing patients with Functional Neurological Symptoms is a feeling that they are not being believed.
 The scans and test have all come back clear- so that means it’s not real, right?
 In one word- NO!
 You are not making up your symptoms or even imagining them and convincing yourself that they are real.
 You are certainly not going crazy!
 It is useful to compare your experiences with those of a migraine sufferer.
-With a migraine condition there can be similar neurological symptoms be loss of vision, hearing, visual disturbances, stroke like symptoms and even paralysis.
+With a migraine condition there can be similar neurological symptoms be loss of vision, hearing, visual disturbances, stroke like symptoms, and even paralysis.
 The scans and tests are all normal but yet we never query that these patients are fabricating their symptoms.
-Yes, we know a little more about which nerves are not working correctly but it is still a diagnosis, like FND, made based principally on your history and the lack of evidence of other organic diseases.
+Yes, in migraines we know a little more about which systems are not working correctly but it is still a diagnosis, like FND, made based principally on your history and the lack of evidence of other organic diseases.
 The research for FND is coming and more funding is being given to understand this condition, we must just be patient.
 There are opportunities appearing for those who may be willing to participate in trials and studies involving FND.

 How do you know if you have a Functional Neurological Disorder?

 To be diagnosed, all organic conditions will be initially ruled out and to do this, it is likely that the patient will have undergone MRI and CAT scans to review the state of the brain.
 However, whilst traditional MRIs cannot detect functional symptoms, there is currently being research undertaken to look at the use of functional MRIs in documenting the differences in the working of a healthy brain vs one of a patient experiencing functional symptoms.
-Think of the different MRIs in these terms- a traditional MRI is much like a camera and will take a snapshot of the structure of the brain whereas the fMRIs are like a video camera, taking a film of the signals being sent whilst the patient undertakes different tasks in the scanner.
+Think of the different MRIs in these terms- a traditional MRI is much like a camera and will take a snapshot of the structure of the brain, whereas the fMRIs are like a video camera, taking a film of the signals being sent whilst the patient undertakes different tasks in the scanner.